koderik/KTH-Tentor/README.md

 TWITTER_API_SECRET_KEY=YOUR_API_SECRET_KEY
 ```
 In your code, access the API keys using `os.environ['TWITTER_API_KEY']` and `os.environ['TWITTER_API_SECRET_KEY']`.
+## Setting up the exams
+Go to Canvas Schedules, Select Activity Tentamen and download as CSV.
+Remove the first two rows with Title and Dates.
+Also change **Tillfälle/kurskod** to only **kurskod**

 ##Running the Bot
 To run the bot, execute the following command in your terminal: